datto/RDPMux/lib/README.md

 #### Starting the loops
 To actually start the library's functionality, you need to spin up the two loop functions.
 These are: `mux_mainloop()` and `mux_display_buffer_update_loop()`.
 As a caveat: these functions contain infinite loops that block until they are needed.

 Once you start these three loops up, the library will be fully operational and should require no other babysitting.

 #### Shutting Down the Library
 When terminating or shutting down the library/backend, the `mux_cleanup()` function must be called so that the library can shut itself down properly.
-Threads will be terminated, the socket will be disconnected and destroyd safely, and a shutdown message will be sent to the frontend.
+Threads will be terminated, the socket will be disconnected and destroyed safely, and a shutdown message will be sent to the frontend.
 If you don't call this, there is a very high chance the backend will be held open by ZeroMQ for ten seconds, or perhaps not close at all.

 ## Protocol
 RDPMux uses DBus for service registration, and Msgpack-encoded messages over ZeroMQ for service communication.

 ### DBus Registration
 RDPMux takes the well-known name `org.RDP.RDPMux` on the system bus, and exposes a method `Register` under the object `/org/RDPMux/Server`.

 Services that wish to expose a backend to the RDPMux server should call `Register` with an integer value between 0 and `INT_MAX`.
 RDPMux uses this number as your VM's ID internally to prevent issues with duplicate UUIDs.
 In return, the caller will receive a path to the private ZeroMQ socket that should be used for IPC.